fspaulo/clinica_medica/README.md

 # Clinica Médica
-Projeto desenvolvido em PHP + Bootstrap 5 + Codeigniter v3.1.11
+Project developed in PHP + Bootstrap 5 + Codeigniter v3.1.11

 ## Installation
-Para instalar, necessário colocar a pasta /ci em xampp/htdocs
+To install, you need to put the /ci folder in xampp/htdocs

 ## License